 The completed application form together with supporting documentation should be submitted as a single document.
-One hard-copy must be submitted to the post box of Ms Noreen O'Sullivan (Arts 3063, 3rd Floor, Arts Building) and one electronic copy sent to email@example.com.
+One electronic copy must be sent to firstname.lastname@example.org.
+Please note that applications through REAMS should be submitted here.

-The Committee will normally provide a response within two weeks of the date of a meeting.
+The Committee will normally provide a response within two weeks of the date of application submission.
 One record of each application and decision will be kept by the School.
 All other copies of applications are destroyed once decisions are made.
 Decisions following meetings will be returned to individual students and their supervisors.

 DURING AND AFTER YOUR RESEARCH PROJECT

 During the research project researchers should: